akuklev/akuklev.github.io/polymorphism.md

 # Unary parametricity

 We have achieved that `id := { x ↦ x }` inhabits `Endo<T>` in all universes, but we can also extend our type theory so we can show that `id` is the only closed-form inhabitant of `∀<T> Endo<T>` up to equivalence.
 The □-modality together with ( ᵈ) operator from Displayed Type Theory allows □-internal parametric reasoning.
-As opposed to type theories with non-modal internal parametricity, this approach does not contradict LEM.
+As opposed to type theories with non-modal internal parametricity, this approach does not contradict LEM maintaining the underlying type theory constructively agnostic.

 In 1941, Alonzo Church noticed that natural numbers can be represented as polymorphic functions of the type `∀<T> (T → T) → T → T`.
 All other inductive types also have Church encodings, and the type `∀<T> (T → T)` is the Curch encoding of the unit type 𝟙.
 To establish that `id` its unique closed-form inhabitant, it is enough to postulate that closed-form inhabitants of Church encoded inductive datatypes are exhausted by Church encodings.
 Let us see how to formulate that as rules.